sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 Title has value type string with 1 or more characters.

 # 3 Safety, Security, and Data Protection Considerations
+For security reasons, CSAF producers and consumers SHALL adhere to the following:
+* CSAF producers SHALL NOT emit messages that contain HTML, even though all variants of Markdown permit it.
+* Deeply nested markup can cause a stack overflow in the Markdown processor [GFMENG].
+To reduce this risk, CSAF consumers SHALL use a Markdown processor that is hardened against such attacks.
+  **Note**: One example is the GitHub fork of the cmark Markdown processor [GFMCMARK].
+* To reduce the risk posed by possibly malicious CSAF files that do contain arbitrary HTML (including, for example, javascript: links), CSAF consumers SHALL either disable HTML processing (for example, by using an option such as the --safe option in the cmark Markdown processor) or run the resulting HTML through an HTML sanitizer.
+CSAF consumers that are not prepared to deal with the security implications of formatted messages SHALL NOT attempt to render them and SHALL instead fall back to the corresponding plain text messages.

 (Note: OASIS strongly recommends that Technical Committees consider issues that might affect safety, security, privacy, and/or data protection in implementations of their specification and document them for implementers and adopters.
 For some purposes, you may find it required, e.g. if you apply for IANA registration.

 While it may not be immediately obvious how your specification might make systems vulnerable to attack, most specifications, because they involve communications between systems, message formats, or system settings, open potential channels for exploit.
 For example, IETF [[RFC3552](#rfc3552)] lists “eavesdropping, replay, message insertion, deletion, modification, and man-in-the-middle” as well as potential denial of service attacks as threats that must be considered and, if appropriate, addressed in IETF RFCs.